mcpython4-coding/Documentation/mcpython/server/worldgen/layer/ILayer.md

     class ILayer extends mcpython.common.event.api.IRegistryContent

         Implementation for each layer in generation code.
-        An layer is an step in the generation code DEPENDS_ON should be an list of other layer names this layer depends on, currently not used, but later for parallel world gen
+        A layer is a step in the generation code DEPENDS_ON should be a list of other layer names this layer depends on, currently not used, but later for parallel world gen (You see that the generation function itself is async)

+        variable TYPE

+        variable NAME

         variable DEPENDS_ON

         static
         function normalize_config(config: LayerConfig)

-        variable NAME